Procsiab/stecnology-blog/content/posts/remote-access-pc-without-software.md

 ## What's special about that NanoPi computer?

 At the time of looking for a PiKVM compatible device cheaper than the Raspberry Pi (which prices had skyrocketed starting from the 2020 pandemic) the NanoPi Neo H3 was the cheapest alternative computer I could find on AliExpress (20€).
-To this cost it must be added (in my case) shipping to Italy (5€) and also the other components required to use all the KVM features:
+To this price it must be added (in my case) the shipping cost to Italy (5€) and also the other components required to use all the KVM features:

 - HDMI to USB capture card
 - HDMI cable